What type of procedures does Surgery on Sunday provide?

 Does Surgery on Sunday provide dental services?

-We provide limited oral surgery, which is usually partial or full extractions.
-We have partnered with local dentists to provide semi-annual Free Dental Days, which are tentatively planned for October 2016 and April 2017.
-However, we do not provide any regular dental services other than the partial or full extractions.
+We provide limited oral surgery, which is usually partial or full extractions, but do not provide any regular dental services.
 Please note we do not provide dentures following extractions.
 The University of Kentucky Dental Clinic does provide dentures at a discounted cost.
 They can be reached at 859.323.5992.

 Do you provide breast implant removal?